 Projections developed by the University of Virginia Weldon Cooper Center shown in Table 3-7 estimate the percent change in population between 2030 and 2050 for the study area.
-Louisa County is projected to have the highest percent change in population (27.2%).
-Albemarle, Fluvanna, and Greene counties are projected the have a higher percent change in population than the overall Commonwealth of Virginia (25.1%, 23.7%, 22.1%, and 15.4% respectively).
+Louisa County is projected to have the highest percent change in population (21%).
+Albemarle, Fluvanna, and Greene counties are projected to have a higher percent change in population than the overall Commonwealth of Virginia (20%, 19%, 18%, and 13% respectively).